theengs/home/docs/README.md

 - title: Powerfull decoder
   details: Theengs applications use one library to decode the sensors.
 Adding a device to the library makes it available for the whole ecosystem.
 - title: Compact
-  details: Theengs heart is developped in C++ and weight less than 1MB enabling to embed it into a wide range of boards from microcontrollers to computers.
+  details: Theengs core is developped in C++ and weight less than 1MB enabling to embed it into a wide range of boards from microcontrollers to computers.
 ---

 ![Theengs ecosystem](./img/Theengs-ecosystem.jpg)